- Skin Wellness

 I strongly believe that this is a concept that should be taught to everyone at school.
 What I love about this, is that it allows you to identify healthier alternatives (as far as sugar release goes) by simply looking at a comprehensive chart.
 It is a brilliant educational tool, for e.g. did you know that Cornflakes have a higher GI value than Coco Pops?!

 Please note a few key points:

 - A low-GI food may still be high in other components eg fat.
-For example, salted peanuts are very low on the index but are clearly high in salt and also fat (although much of this is “good” fat).
+For example, salted peanuts are very low on the index but are clearly high in salt and also fat (although some of this is healthier fat).

 - Try and keep the overall GI value of a meal as low as possible by balancing high GI foods with some of low value.